 Option 3: Girls’ weekend in Melbourne

 Then, hit up a few bars.
 The prohibition-themed The Everleigh does killer cocktails.
 Feel like dancing?
-The Latin beats at the Night Cat will have you shaking your hips until the wee hours.
+The beats at the Night Cat will have you shaking your hips until the wee hours.
+Check out my full Fitzroy neighbourhood guide for more food and drink suggestions.

 Start your weekend in Melbourne with a leisurely brunch at Higher Ground or Hardware Société.